Last Updated on June 6, 2023 by Dave Schoenbeck

-When small business owners want to boost sales, they often make the mistake of looking at the numbers without the proper context.
+When small business owners want to boost sales, they often mistake looking at the numbers without the proper context.
 You might tend to focus on the bottom line, but when was the last time you considered all of the factors that go into creating that number?

-The reality is that to increase one business measurement; we must first improve all of the little measurements that bring it about.
+To increase one business measurement, we must first improve the little measurements that bring it about.
 This is the difference between lead measures and lag measures.
 Here’s what you need to know.

 What Are Lead and Lag Measures?

 What is the difference between lead and lag indicators?
 Lag measures are what you want to achieve, the thing you want to improve or increase.
 It could be sales, leads, newsletter subscribers, or website visits.
-They’re called lag measures because, by the time you reach that number, all of the events have already happened.
+They’re called lag measures because all events have already happened when you reach that number.
 The lag measure is the result.

-Lead measures, on the other hand, are the drivers that affect that end result one way or another.
-Lead measures occur during the sales process, and changing the way you approach them will alter your bottom line.
+On the other hand, lead measures are the drivers that affect the result in one way or another.
+Lead measures occur during the sales process, and changing how you approach them will alter your bottom line.
 By improving your lead measures, you will ultimately enhance your lag measures.

 Chris McChesney and Sean Covey illustrate this concept in their book, “The 4 Disciplines of Execution.”
 Their example is this: while you can’t control whether your car breaks down on the side of the road (a lag measure), you can control the lead measure, which is how often your vehicle receives routine maintenance.

-As you can see, there is more to driving sales than just measuring the end result.
-The trick is to find and track the lead measures that mean the most to your business.
+As you can see, there is more to driving sales than just measuring the result.
+The trick is finding and tracking the lead measures that mean the most to your business.
 It is easy to fall into a rabbit hole and track so much data that you feel too paralyzed to make decisions.
-Focusing on a few key metrics will help you take action.
+However, focusing on a few key metrics will help you take action.

 Lead and Lag Measures Examples